 Black History Month is an annual observance originating in the United States, where it is also known as African-American History Month.
 It has received official recognition from governments in the United States and Canada and more recently has been observed during October in Ireland, the Netherlands, and the United Kingdom.
 Black History Month marks achievements made by African Americans and is a time for recognizing their central role in U.S. history.
 Also known as African American History Month, the event grew out of “Negro History Week,” the brainchild of noted historian Carter G. Woodson and other prominent African Americans.
 Since 1976, every U.S. president has officially designated the month of February as Black History Month.

-Mount Saint Mary Academy spotlights various Black History Month throughout the school community.
-Below, you will find videos by our students about our DEI initiatives, including our new Diversity Club, as well as descriptions of activities, curriculum features, prayers and additional resources from the Mercy Education System of the Americas (MESA).
+Mount Saint Mary Academy spotlighted Black History Month by developing videos about our DEI initiatives, including our new Diversity Club, as well as descriptions of activities, curriculum features, prayers and additional resources from the Mercy Education System of the Americas (MESA).